psychemedia/sin-eater-resources/resources/NANDQ_notes-and-queries.md

 Mr. Hartland quoted a passage from my 'Household Tales and Traditional Remains,' p.
 124 ; and as this has a material bearing on the subject, I will repeat it here :—

-"When you drink wine at a funeral every drop that ou drink is s sin which the deceased has committed.
+"When you drink wine at a funeral every drop that you drink is a sin which the deceased has committed.
 You thereby take away the dead man’s sins and bear them yourself."

 I can produce the informant from whom this curious piece of folk-lore was obtained.
 It was offered to me without any questioning when I was collecting folk-lore some years ago, and it is undoubtedly genuine.
 It completes what Aubrey said about sin-eating; so that English folk-lore is acquainted not only with sin-eating but also with sin-drinking.
 It matters not whether such terms as "sin-eating" or "sin-drinking" can be proved to have existed in recent times.
 It is enough to show that the customs themselves existed ; and of this we have ample evidence.